ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why fame looks easier than it is.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the expectations vs reality gap.

 ---